 Understanding Weight Changes in Pregnancy and Postpartum

 Postpartum Calorimetry (PCAL) StudyEnergy needs during the postpartum period are not well-known and what is known is from studies carried out in the 1960's and 70's.
-The PCAL study used a whole body calorimeter (see picture below) to precisely measure the energy requirements of women at three and nine months postpartum.
-Fifty-one women participated, making this the largest study of its kind ever conducted.
-Data collection was completed in December of 2015; analysis is now underway and we will be posting the results soon.
+The PCAL study used a whole body calorimeter (see picture below) to precisely measure the daily energy expenditure of women at three and nine months postpartum.
+Fifty-two women participated, making this the largest study of its kind ever conducted.

 The Calorimetry Unit is a small, climate-controlled room located in the Clinical Research Unit on the second floor of the Li Ka Shing Centre for Health Research Innovation at the University of Alberta.
 It is equipped with a bed, treadmill, TV, computer, chair, table, sink, and toilet, providing the comforts for daily living.

 In the Media

 - Jarman M, Yuan Y, Pakseresht M, Shi Q, Robson PJ, Bell RC, Alberta Pregnancy Outcomes and Nutrition study team … ENRICH team .
 (2016).
 Patterns and trajectories of gestational weight gain: a prospective cohort study..
 CMAJ open, 4 (2), pp. E338-45

 - Jarman MJ, Bell RCB, Nerengberg KN, Robson PR.
 (2017).
 Adherence to Canada’s Food Guide recommendations during pregnancy.
 Current Developments in Nutrition, 1 (6),